All India Anna Dravida Munnetra Kazhagam: M. G. Ramachandran era (1972–1987)

-The party was founded on 17 October 1972, as Anna Dravida Munnetra Kazhagam (ADMK) by M. G. Ramachandran (M.G.R.), a veteran Tamil film star and popular politician.
+The party was founded on 17 October 1972, as Anna Dravida Munnetra Kazhagam (ADMK) by M. G. Ramachandran (M. G. R.), a veteran Tamil film star and popular politician.
 It was set up as a breakaway faction from the Dravida Munnetra Kazhagam (DMK) after its president M. Karunanidhi expelled him from the party for demanding an account as the party treasurer.
-M.G.R., who wanted to start a new political party, then incorporated it into Anakaputhur Ramalingam's party, which had registered under the name ADMK.
+M. G. R., who wanted to start a new political party, then incorporated it into Anakaputhur Ramalingam's party, which had registered under the name ADMK.
 He then quoted, "I joined the party started by an ordinary cadre" and gave the post of Member of the Legislative Council to Ramalingam.
-Later, M.G.R. prefixed the All India (AI) tag to the party's name to protect the party during the Maintenance of Internal Security Act (MISA).
+On 12 September 1976, M. G. Ramachandran added the prefix “All India” (AI) to the party's name during its General Council meeting held in Coimbatore, a move intended to safeguard the party under the provisions of the Maintenance of Internal Security Act (MISA).
 Since its inception, the relationship between the AIADMK and the DMK has been marked by mutual hatred.
-M.G.R. used his fan club to build the party cadre; he claims his party recruited more than a million members in the first two months.
-C. N. Annadurai's ideologue and movie producer turned politician R. M. Veerappan was the key architect in unifying M.G.R. fan clubs and further consolidating the party structure in the 1970s.
+M. G. R. used his fan club to build the party cadre; he claims his party recruited more than a million members in the first two months.
+C. N. Annadurai's ideologue and movie producer turned politician R. M. Veerappan was the key architect in unifying M. G. R. fan clubs and further consolidating the party structure in the 1970s.
 Other key leaders, such as Nanjil K. Manoharan and S. D. Somasundaram, played major roles in consolidation, and Pavalar M. Muthusamy was elected as the first presidium chairman of the party.
-Then Communist Party of India (CPI) state secretary M. Kalyanasundaram strongly backed M.G.R. and played a crucial role in shaping his political career by teaming up with the fledgling AIADMK.
-M.G.R., along with Kalyanasundaram, presented to the governor of Tamil Nadu, K. K. Shah, a charge against the Karunanidhi-led DMK government in November 1972.
+Then Communist Party of India (CPI) state secretary M. Kalyanasundaram strongly backed M. G. R. and played a crucial role in shaping his political career by teaming up with the fledgling AIADMK.
+M. G. R., along with Kalyanasundaram, presented to the governor of Tamil Nadu, K. K. Shah, a charge against the Karunanidhi-led DMK government in November 1972.
 The party's first victories were the wins of K. Maya Thevar in the Dindigul parliamentary bye-election in May 1973 and of C. Aranganayagam in the Coimbatore West assembly bye-election a year later.
+Six MLAs from the DMK joined MGR following his expulsion from the party in October 1972.
+They were K. Kalimuthu, G. R. Edmund, Munu Adhi, C. Aranganayagam, S. M. Dorairaj, and P. Soundarapandian.
+By 1 November 1972, the number of DMK defectors supporting MGR had risen to nine MLAs and two Members of Parliament.
+The MPs were S. D. Somasundaram, the DMK Lok Sabha member from Thanjavur, and K. A. Krishnaswamy, a DMK member of the Rajya Sabha.
 On 2 April 1973, the AIADMK emerged as the third-largest political party in Tamil Nadu, represented by 11 MLAs in the assembly.
 By January 1976, the AIADMK emerged as the second-largest political party with 16 MLAs in the assembly.
 Extending its support to the National Emergency between 1975 and 1977, the party grew very close to the Indian National Congress (INC).